Above a Fireplace

 This painting by Lobsang Durney happens to be 40 inches wide, and the fireplace mantle is 60 inches wide.
 10 inches of white space on each side let's the painting "breathe" and creates a nice visual frame around it.

 Lobsang Durney is a contemporary Chilean artist from Valparaiso, Chile.
-In his work, Lobsang focuses on painting surrealist worlds, where he mixes realistic and imaginary subjects and elaborate storylines.
+In his work, Lobsang focuses on painting surrealist worlds, mixing realistic and imaginary subjects and elaborate storylines.

-His works are intricately cinematic, reminiscent of Lucasfilm animations and AI-generated artwork, yet done in traditional oil on canvas with very vibrant, brilliant colors.
+His works are intricately cinematic, reminiscent of Lucasfilm animations and computer-generated artwork.
+However, Lobsang's artwork is not digital but done in traditional oil on canvas with vibrant, brilliant colors.

-Several of his artworks, especially our high quality HD Metal prints or archival canvas reproductions, are ideally sized at 40 inches and would fit beautifully above a fireplace.
-Going with framed fine art prints on metal or canvas allows you to match the frame and the size perfectly to your fireplace.
+Some of his artworks, such as our HD Metal prints or canvas reproductions, are ideal for a 40-inch display.
+They would look fantastic when placed above a fireplace.
+Using framed fine art prints on metal or canvas lets you match the frame and the size perfectly to your fireplace.

 Note how well the white frame compliments the artwork and the space above the fireplace.

 Our next recommendation is the minimalistic abstract artwork by Iris Kristmunds from Reykjavik, Iceland.
 Iris uses a more moderate color palette with fewer dominant colors in it.